trueharmonyalan/seatsight/README.md

 if that is vaild ip_url, it try to fetch the video feed and using openCV we convert the video feed into individual frame, then the frame is processed in yolo to get the prediction about the seat status.

+The prediction is sent to android app in realtime using server send events (SSE)

 ## how to Run